bestia-dev/new_date_time_units_and_formats/README.md

 ## Please comment

 It is a difficult topic.
 A lot of people have strong ideas about date and time.
 Mostly because they were born in a system and learned all the fine details over time.
 The cultural change to the new system will require a change of a generation.
 Children that learn the new system early will see the old system as archaic, complicated and not easily understandable.
 Let discuss it in the [Discussion](https://github.com/LucianoBestia/new_date_time_units_and_formats/discussions) section of this repository.
+Stuff like `time zones`, kiloseconds, swatch internet time,...
 But most of all let strive for change for the better.
 All of humanity together.

 ## Development of a little rust converter program (pwa, wasm) for mobile